New Holland, Pennsylvania

-New Holland (Pennsylvania Dutch: Seischwamm) is a borough in Lancaster County, Pennsylvania, United States.
+New Holland (Seischwamm or Nei Holland) is a borough in Lancaster County, Pennsylvania, United States.
 As of the 2020 census, the population was 5,762, an increase over the figure of 5,378 tabulated in 2010.

 History

 New Holland was settled in 1728 by brothers John Michael and John Phillip Ranc (Ranck).
 Before it became known as New Holland, it had been called "Hog Swamp", "Earltown" and "New Design".

 The New Holland Machine Company, which later became New Holland Agriculture, was founded here in 1895 by Abe Zimmerman.
 New Holland Machine Company is listed alongside John Casper Stoever Log House on the National Register of Historic Places.

 New Holland has been the twin city of Longvic, France, since 1967 because there was a Case New Holland plant in the French commune.

 Geography

 New Holland is located in eastern Lancaster County at (40.102095, -76.087646).
 The municipality is an enclave of Earl Township.
 Pennsylvania Route 23 passes through the borough as Main Street, leading east 11 mi to Morgantown and west 14 mi to Lancaster, the county seat.

 According to the United States Census Bureau, the borough has a total area of 1.9 sqmi, all land.
 The borough lies on a low ridge, with the north side draining via Groff Creek and other small streams to the Conestoga River and the south side draining to Mill Creek, a westward-flowing tributary of the Conestoga, which flows southwestward to the Susquehanna River.